 We’ve found the following resources helpful:

-Rose Book of Bible Charts, Maps & Time Lines – Books 1 and 2 These two colorful, reproducible books contain a wide range of information, including comparative religions – from a Christian worldview.
+Rose Book of Charts Volumes 1, 2, and 3 These three colorful, reproducible books contain a wide range of information, including comparative religions – from a Christian worldview.

 4) We teach worldview through the study of and prayer for people groups and cultures in other parts of the world.